wenjunsun/wenjunsun.github.io/_posts/2020-08-27-Computational Model of Memory.md

+---
+layout: post
-# Computational Model of Memory
+title: Computational Model of Memory
+subtitle: What is memory and how to make computational model for it?
+tags: [computational neuroscience]
+---

 1. TOC
 {:toc}